helm/community/helm-v3/006-repositories.md

 >
 > [name=Adnan Abdulhussein] Sounds like this is something that will be fleshed
 > out more in Josh's proposal, so I'll wait for that :)

+## JSON Index File

+Helm v2 leveraged YAML for the index of packages and package versions shared between Helm and a repository.
+Helm v3 will move to a version 2 of the repository specification and will use JSON instead of YAML.
+In place of `index.yaml` a repository will serve an `index.json` file.

+The reason for the format change is due to the performance of software that interacts with these formats.
+For example, YAML has anchors and aliases that parsers and serializers need to interact with.
+This causes parsers to use more memory and have slower performance.
+The Helm use of indexes does not leverage these features.

+For compatibility, it will be possible to serve both an `index.yaml` file and an `index.json` file.
+This will allow a repository to support both Helm versions 2 and 3.
+Helm v3 will provide the ability to generate both an `index.json` and `index.yaml` file to enable backwards compatibility.

+In addition to generating the legacy `index.yaml` file, when Helm queries a repository and does not find an `index.json` file it will attempt to use the legacy `index.yaml` format.